michelejoseph1/contradictionengineering-site/README.md

+Compression-Aware Intelligence (CAI) links hallucination to representational conflict under semantic-equivalence rephrasing, and defines compression strain as the measurable signal of that conflict.
 Compresssion-Aware Intelligence states that compression loss → contradiction → compression strain → instability.
 Hallucination is a representational conflict problem.
 Compression strain measures it.
 CAI is the framework for evaluating it.